 Generally, the more experienced you are as a runner, the less likely are you to get injured.
 There are 2 main reasons for this:

-1. The human body has an amazing ability to adapt to the conditions and loads placed on it, as long as it has time to adapt.
+1. Adaptation by the body to the forces experienced in running.
+The human body has an amazing ability to adapt to the conditions and loads placed on it, as long as it has time to adapt.
 Muscles and tendons become stronger with increased years of running, and joints also adapt to loads placed on them.
 Over time, the central nervous system (brain) also finds more efficient muscle recruitment pathways to perform the same task, thereby increasing the overall efficiency of the activity.
 This applies to any sport or motor skill, with running no exception.
 Eventually, less muscle effort and energy is required to perform the same task.

 Hopefully this has added further insight into the factors you need to consider to help stay injury free while you run and how best to address these.
 If you want any further help, please book a session with one of our physiotherapists who will be able to provide advice and recommendations specific to your circumstances.